How to Build A Wood Fence

 The main rule here is to be sure that the distance between post locations is not more than eight feet.
 If you have a fence length that is 40 feet long, then you’d want to divide that by eight which means you will need five posts and evenly spaced.

 Now that the post locations are marked, you need to use the post hole digger to create the holes.
-The golden rule here is that the hole should be deep enough to bury about a third of the post underground.
+The hole should be deep enough to bury about a third of the post underground.

 Step 6.
 Set the Fence Posts